TheMrAI/TheMrAI.github.io/content/programming/voxon/part_3/index.md

 VRAM usage is substantially reduced (5 Gb -> ~6 MB) and performance became much more stable.
 Average FPS is good to be high, but more important is that 1% and 0.1% lows don't drop now below 60.
 That means no hitching at all.
 Keep in mind, only the number of draw calls changed.
-The same number of polygons, the same shaders, but the code was structured in such a way that the GPU had to be asked only once to draw the all 75 dragons.
+The same number of polygons, the same shaders, just the code was structured in such a way that the GPU had to be asked only once to draw the all 75 dragons.
 Already a massive improvement.

 If we also replace all 700k poly stanford dragons with the lower resolution 17k polygon version, we would get: